 Why You Must Visit The Big Island of Hawaii!

 Ever since college, I wanted to visit the Big Island of Hawaii.
 Why this particular island you ask?
 Well, I always dreamt of seeing an active volcano and Kilauea is one of the world’s most active volcanoes.
-Since Europeans arrived, there have been 62 eruptions in the last 245 years, so I thought my chances of seeing an active volcano would be good this time around, even though my trip to Hawai’i was rather unplanned.
+Since Europeans arrived, there have been 62 eruptions in the last 245 years, so I thought my chances of seeing an active volcano would be good this time around.
+Even though my trip to Hawai’i was rather unplanned do to lack of planning for my NZ working-holiday visa.

 If you are planning a trip to the Big Island this is truly a MUST see travel destination.
 Even if you are not hitchhiking, it does not matter.
 Get out there and see it, rent a car, take a vacation, get your hiking pants on, get out in it.